-Appian RPA makes it easier to create robotic processes by providing you with templates to use as a starting point.
-This section contains information about the templates that come bundled with Appian RPA, as well as guidance on how to create your own templates.
+Appian RPA makes it easier to create robotic tasks by providing you with templates to use as a starting point.
+This section contains information about the templates that come bundled with Appian RPA.

-Templates are meant to demonstrate the most common and general use cases for Appian RPA's modules.
-The examples can help you learn more about individual methods and understand how methods operate together in a robotic process.
-As you gain more experience in Appian RPA, templates can also serve as a starting point for you to write new methods and assign them to actions in a workflow.
+Templates demonstrate the most common and general use cases for Appian RPA modules.
+The examples can help you learn more about individual actions and understand how actions operate together in a robotic task.

 Appian RPA includes these templates by default: